tcweiss/Advanced-Pro/README.md

 Skills: Programming with Advanced Computer Languages & <br>
 Spring Semester 2022 <br>
 Dr. Mario Silic <br>
-University of St.Gallen </b> <br>
+University of St. Gallen </b> <br>
+Submitted on 30th of June 2022
 <br>

 ![Image](Image.png?) <br>

+The goal of this project is to provide the user an app to visualize stock data of selected companies and to analyze stocks to form an individual portfolio.
-As this decision requires a highly complex analysis and a considerable amount of time and expertise, we have tried to incorporate this process into a single tool to reduce the time consuming workload of every single investor.
+Furthermore we want to incorporate this processes into a single tool to reduce the time consuming workload of every single investor.

-If you are curious to learn more about our approach, we encourage you to read on and experience the Stock Investing Advisor yourself!
+If you are curious to learn more about our approach, we encourage you to read on and experience the Web App by yourself!

 1. [ Group Project Members ](#memb)
 2. [ General Information ](#desc)